 While some attempt the age-old method of sprinting like a roadrunner to propel the kite into the air, it is probably better to wait for a good gust of wind to pick it up instead.

 Launching the kite makes for a fun parent-child activity.
-Just be sure to add in some patience and persistence to get the kite flying.
+Just be sure to add some patience and persistence to get the kite flying.